chengpei-wu/chengpei-wu.github.io/_posts/2025-07-10-Flow Matching.md

 Let us give a formal proof of the above result.

+To prove the equivalence of FM and CFM loss, we apply the marginalization trick and rewrite expectations.
+The key idea is to decompose the marginal loss via the law of total expectation.

 First, let us introduce a key lemma, which reveals the relationship of conditional vector field
 $$u_t(x|z)$$ and (marginal) vector field $$u_t(x)$$: